bcgov/MyGovBC-MSP/openshift/elk/README.md

  Assuming the replica is *N*, then if *N+1* or more pods are taken down in a short period such that the cluster doesn't have enough time to recover in between, partial data loss may occur.
 Therefore only kill no more than *N* pods at a time and leave enough recovery window for the next.

- To determine the recovery window (i.e. interval to wait to take down next pod), log into one of the surviving pods and run command
+ To determine the recovery window, log into one of the surviving pods and run command

   ```
   I have no name!@elasticsearch-34-cq6jg:/usr/share/elasticsearch$ curl localhost:9200/_cat/health?v